Anne-Marie Delaunay-Danizio

 Color, emotions, rhythms.

 There is much joy and tension in my practice.
-I delight in colors, and in creating organic shapes and abstract landscapes.
+I delight in colors and in creating organic shapes and abstract landscapes by layering, erasing and redesigning the initial marks.
+The result is a visual context filled with hues, rhythm and emotions.

 My art is a dance of trauma and celebration, which follows internal rhythms.
 Lust for life transcends the human body, and challenges boundaries between genders, human and non-human, body and landscape, internal organs and external appearance.
 My mantra is “All that live shall die.”
 The act of painting reenacts the wonder of living and the inevitability of decay and serves as a reminder of the cycle of birth, growth, death and renewal.